edouardklein/recurrentjs/Notebook.md

 ## Questions :
 - What is a computable metrics that correlates well with a good looking output ?

+  - The perplexity of the last few sentences we trained on (maybe a rolling window, this would allow us not to depend on any notion of epoch) should work.

 - How long does the training take ?

-  A few minutes.
+  - A few minutes.
 Each tick is subsecond, each epoch is sub-minute.

 - What is the letter_size parameter ?

-  I still don't know.
+  - I still don't know.

 - Does the evaluation of costfun cause the network to change ?

-  It look like it does, at least because it modifies the memory.
-It changes the netwrok state.
-  But the learning seems to happen in the BackProp function, so maybe it's OK to use costfun.
-  Short answer is no.
+  - No. It uses it, but does not modify the graph (I think).

 - How does one reset the network to a blank state ?

-  The job of forwardIndex is to set it up.
+  - The job of forwardIndex() is to set it up.
 It is called by tick.
 Each tick() call starts on a blank state.

 - Could costfun be a good metrics ?

-  Costfun gives two metrics: perplexity and cost.
+   - Costfun gives two metrics: perplexity and cost.
-  Costfun is evaluated on the sentence the tick works on, but I added some code to evaluate it on a string the network has never seen before.
+   - Costfun is evaluated on the sentence the tick works on, but I added some code to evaluate it on a string the network has never seen before.

 ## Methods